UOA-CS732-SE750-Students-2022/assignment-01-ywu666/README.md

 The project is about the softeng750 A1, providing a sample tech-demo to help you understand how [Ionic Framework](https://ionicframework.com/) is used in React.

 Here is a short video that introduce set up Inoic in React step by step.\
-PS: This is the same video that I submitted via Canvas.
-I donnot why the quality of the video in canvas will become low.
-If you think the words are hard to recognise via Canvas, you can use this link.\
 **Tutorial Link**: https://youtu.be/aSJKfDpF1C8

 ## Before Run